blazium-engine/blazium-docs/contributing/workflow/bug_triage_guidelines.rst

 The available topics describe the same content as the topics in the main repository.

-Milestones
+Roadmaps
 ~~~~~~~~~~

+We have a set of `Roadmaps <https://blazium.app/roadmaps>` showing what we have done and what we ahve planned.
-`Milestones <https://github.com/godotengine/godot/milestones>`_ are used for
+.. `Milestones <https://github.com/godotengine/godot/milestones>`_ are used for
-some issues and all PRs.
+.. some issues and all PRs.

+..
 We have milestones for specific minor engine versions, like ``4.5`` and ``4.6``,
-as well as general milestones for major engine versions, like ``3.x`` and
+.. as well as general milestones for major engine versions, like ``3.x`` and
-``4.x``.
+.. ``4.x``.
 In the ``godot-proposals`` repo, we also have a ``5.0`` milestone for
-compatibility-breaking changes that will be considered for Godot 5.0, in many
+.. compatibility-breaking changes that will be considered for Godot 5.0, in many
-years.
+.. years.

+..
 Issues are assigned to the current development milestone, such as ``4.5``, if
-they are related to features introduced in that engine version, or are bugs
+.. they are related to features introduced in that engine version, or are bugs
-(regressions) in that version.
+.. (regressions) in that version.
 Additionally, all issues completed during the
-development of that engine version are added to the milestone, so that users can
+.. development of that engine version are added to the milestone, so that users can
-see at a glance in which minor version an issue was first fixed.
+.. see at a glance in which minor version an issue was first fixed.
 We don't always
-use the ``4.x`` milestone for issues, since by default all issues are related to
+.. use the ``4.x`` milestone for issues, since by default all issues are related to
+..
 Godot 4.x.
 However, we do use the ``3.x`` milestone to mark issues that are
-specific to Godot 3.x.
+.. specific to Godot 3.x.

+..
 All pull requests are assigned to a milestone.
 By default, enhancement and
-feature PRs are assigned to the ``4.x`` milestone, and bugs are assigned to the
+.. feature PRs are assigned to the ``4.x`` milestone, and bugs are assigned to the
-current development milestone, such as ``4.5``.
+.. current development milestone, such as ``4.5``.
 Towards the end of the minor
-version's development, PRs currently in that milestone are reassessed.
+.. version's development, PRs currently in that milestone are reassessed.
 If
-a PR is no longer being considered for that version, it is reassigned to either the
+.. a PR is no longer being considered for that version, it is reassigned to either the
-major version milestone (``4.x``), or the next minor version milestone (such as
+.. major version milestone (``4.x``), or the next minor version milestone (such as
-``4.6``).
+.. ``4.6``).

+..
 Pull requests in the ``4.x`` milestone are reassigned to the current minor
-engine version, such as ``4.5``, when the review process is complete, and the
+.. engine version, such as ``4.5``, when the review process is complete, and the
-production team decides that the PR is ready to be merged soon.
+.. production team decides that the PR is ready to be merged soon.
 Note that
-this usually requires more than one approving review.
+.. this usually requires more than one approving review.

+..
 The milestone assigned to a PR is a goal, not a guarantee.
 New features and
-enhancements are merged when they are ready.
+.. enhancements are merged when they are ready.
 While reviewers and maintainers do
-their best to review PRs in time for the current version, at some point we reach
+.. their best to review PRs in time for the current version, at some point we reach
-the beta, feature freeze, and then release; and existing PRs are reassigned to
+.. the beta, feature freeze, and then release; and existing PRs are reassigned to
-the next minor version, or to ``4.x``.
+.. the next minor version, or to ``4.x``.
 As a rule, we assign new features to the
-``4.x`` milestone initially to avoid continually reassigning a PR from version
+.. ``4.x`` milestone initially to avoid continually reassigning a PR from version
-to version.
+.. to version.
 However, a PR being in ``4.x`` does not mean it won't be merged;
-it's just the default for new features.
+.. it's just the default for new features.